timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 ## sync.Pool

-Which each connection coming in on its own separate go-routine, the easiest way to write your code is create and destroy everything you need within that go-routine.
+When each connection comes in on its own separate go-routine, the easiest way to write your code is create and destroy everything you need within that go-routine.
 This will work for a while, but eventually, if your request load starts increasing you'll start running into issues with garbage collection.
 Most of the time, the answer to that problem is `sync.Pool`.